 Random Tips that have really helped me in my fitness goals

 1: Give yourself something to be excited about when you get started.
 I got a Fitbit and some new workout clothes for the gym when I first started this journey.
 This was something that helped me get excited and in the mood for working out again.
 Find something that works for you!

 2: Preparation is key.
 Just like you did in kindergarten, lay out your day clothes AND your workout clothes the night before.
-Get your healthy food prepped and into containers the night before as well.
+Get your healthy/diet food prepped and into containers the night before as well.
 It’s so easy to skip the gym if you have to go home to get workout clothes and easy to justify eating unhealthy food for lunch when you fail to prepare properly.
 Don’t wait till the morning of.
 Have it all ready to go every night for the next day.

 3: This one may sound a little weird to some people, but I have been keeping my bathroom scale in my kitchen.
 I have it sitting on the floor, and I see it every time I walk into my kitchen.
 Seeing the scale reminds me of all of the work I’ve been doing to lose weight.
 I’m less likely to grab some chocolates or chips after the physical reminder of seeing the scale.
-It’s actually helped me a lot more than I thought it would.
+It’s actually helped me stick to a diet a lot more than I thought it would.

 4: Keep a daily log of your weight.
 You don’t have to obsessively weigh yourself throughout the day, but it’s a good idea to weigh yourself at least once a day.
 I weigh myself every morning before getting dressed to go to work.
 Try to keep the time of day as consistent as you can, as well as your state of dress/undress when you weigh yourself.
 Then record it!